More than 600,000 Americans die of heart disease each year in the U.S., but an elective procedure can help save lives.Read More

 Do your part to remain heart healthy and take action today!

-Inspira’s Spirit of Women, together with Cardiac Partners at Cooper and Inspira, hosted a virtual event featuring a panel of providers from both organizations to share tips on ways to keep the core of your circulatory system - your heart - functioning at its best.
+Inspira’s Spirit of Women, together with Cooper and Inspira Cardiac Care, hosted a virtual event featuring a panel of providers from both organizations to share tips on ways to keep the core of your circulatory system - your heart - functioning at its best.
 This included when to see a cardiologist, information on cardiac intervention options, such as Elective PCI’s, structural heart health, and more!

 In case you missed it, check out the recording of the virtual event below!